wingkwong/leetcode-the-hard-way/solutions/0100-0199/0102-binary-tree-level-order-traversal-medium.md

 ## Problem Statement

-Given the `root` of a binary tree, return _the level order traversal of its nodes' values_. (i.e., from left to right, level by level).
+Given the $root$ of a binary tree, return _the level order traversal of its nodes' values_. (i.e., from left to right, level by level).

 **Example 1:**